BA or BSc in Psychology

 If you are planning to pursue a Master’s or PhD degree in psychology, you should plan on taking an honours degree, which can also be in either Arts or Science.
 An honours program is also useful for some other graduate programs (e.g., Occupational Therapy, Speech and Language Pathology).
 If you are planning to pursue a Master’s or PhD degree in neuroscience or related disciplines, you should consider the honours degree with specialization in neuroscience.
 This program provides a very strong foundation for postgraduate studies in experimental and neuroscience research, medicine, nursing, physical and occupational therapy, speech-language pathology, and audiology.
 If you are a very strong student, interested in independent research, you too should consider the Honours program.
 For more information, check the "Honours" link under "Programs" - "Undergraduate" on the left.

-In addition, during peak times for course selecting, a Department of Psychology faculty member is available each day for academic advising on a drop-in basis.
+In addition, during peak times for course selection, a Department of Psychology faculty member is available each day for academic advising on a drop-in basis.
 Schedules for these advising periods are posted within the department.